newtheatre/website/_content/technical.md

 ## Staging
 - 19x Prolyte StageDex 2 x 1m
 - 3x Prolyte StageDex 1 x 1m
-- Legs available at 20, 40, 60 and 80cm.
+- Legs available at 20, 40, 60, and 80cm.

 </div></div>

 # Safety
-- All scenery, drapes and backdrops must be fire resistant
+- All scenery, drapes, and backdrops must be fire resistant
 - We may carry out controlled flame tests and disallow any materials that are not suitably flame retardant.
-- All electrical equipment must be in good condition, have a current PAT certificate, have appropriate protective circuits and wired in accordance with current IEE regulations.
+- All electrical equipment must be in good condition, have a current PAT certificate, have appropriate protective circuits, and be wired in accordance with current IEE regulations.
 - All equipment and staff must comply with the Electricity at Work Regulations 1989.
 - Electrical or rigging equipment may be disallowed at any time if it is deemed dangerous or inappropriate.